SHyunYeo/Project-1/README.md

     tokenized_rev = []
     special_chars = " !\"#$%&'()*+,-./:;<=>?@[\]^_`{|}~"

-First, opened train.csv file and the list of special characters are made.
+To sort the train data, it is tokenized by splitting each review after converting the words to lowercases and eliminating the special characters.

     for line in train_csv:
         line[1]=line[1].lower()                                 ## Converting into lowercases
-        if not line[1] == 'text':                               ## Eliminate the special charactors for Char in special_chars:
+        if not line[1] == 'text':                               ## Eliminate the special characters for Char in special_chars:
                 line[1]=line[1].replace(Char,' ')
             line[1] = line[1].split()